MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/django-postgresql-webapp.md

 ### [VS Code](#tab/vscode-aztools)

-To create Azure resources in VS Code, you must have the [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) installed and be signed into Azure from VS Code.

-Follow these steps to create your Azure Database for PostgreSQL resource using the Azure Tools extension pack in Visual Studio Code.
+Follow these steps to create your Azure Database for PostgreSQL resource using the [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) in Visual Studio Code.

 | Instructions    | Screenshot |
 |:----------------|-----------:|